GabrielVareilles/rails-matching/README.md

 ```
 SQL query reduced the time from **366 ms** to **17 ms**,  => ~ **20 times faster** :muscle:

-Happy fruits (or any other more relevant criteria) matching ! :tada: :tada:
+Happy fruits (or any other more relevant criteria) matching ! :tada: